June ushers in a subtle transformation in the weather characteristics of

 UV index

-With an average maximum UV index of 10, June is the month with the lowest UV index.
-A UV Index estimate of 8 to 10 represents a very high threat to health from exposure to the Sun's UV radiation for the ordinary person.
+The month with the lowest UV index is June, with an average maximum UV index of 10.
+A UV Index of 8 to 10 symbolizes a very high threat to health from unprotected exposure to Sun's UV rays for the average person.

-Note: The average daily UV index of 10 in June transforms into the following instructions:
+Note: The maximum UV index of 10 during June translates into these guidelines: